PnS2018/pns2018.github.com/git-intro.md

 ## Continuous Integration (Optional)

 Usually, we will assume some requirements for running a project.
-And if all the requirements are installed, a user should be able to compile or run the project without a problem.
+If all the requirements are installed, a user should be able to compile or run the project without a problem.

-However, this assumption causes many problems because the programmer or the development team may not keep track the requirement list.
+However, this assumption causes many problems because the programmer or the development team may not keep track of the requirement list.
 This assumption also makes the testing harder.
-So, to resolve this problem, we encourage people to use _Continuous Integration_ (CI), a system that configure a building environment that meets all the requirements and then run tests.
+So, to resolve this problem, we encourage people to use _Continuous Integration_ (CI), a system that configures a building environment that meets all the requirements and then run tests.
 In this way, the team will know the exact configuration for building a project, and any extra additions to the project will be notified.

 The popular CI system for Linux and macOS is [Travis CI](https://travis-ci.org/) and for Windows is [AppVeyor](https://www.appveyor.com/).